Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- Freiermuth has caught 49 passes on 64 targets for 422 yards and seven touchdowns, averaging 28.1 yards per game.
+- Freiermuth has put up 422 yards (on 49 catches) with seven touchdowns.
+He's been targeted 64 times, and is averaging 28.1 yards per game.

 - Freiermuth has been the target of 11.1% (64 total) of his team's 574 passing attempts this season.